camunda/camunda-docs/docs/apis-clients/grpc.md

 ### `ThrowError` RPC

-Reports a business error (i.e. non-technical) that occurs while processing a job.
+`ThrowError` reports a business error (i.e. non-technical) that occurs while processing a job.

 The error is handled in the process by an error catch event.
-If there is no error catch event with the specified errorCode then an incident will be raised instead.
+If there is no error catch event with the specified `errorCode`, an incident is raised instead.

 Variables can be passed along with the thrown error to provide additional details that can be used in the process.

 #### Input: `ThrowErrorRequest`